Table of Contents

 Want to know more about the poisonous plants for dogs?
 Let’s just check it out!

-Milkweed is one of the ecosystems to keep the Monarchy butterfly alive.
+Milkweed or asclepias, is one of the ecosystems to keep the Monarchy butterfly alive.
 Yet, if you plant it in your yard, don’t let your dogs or any pets come near to this tree.

 This plant is similar to Oleander.
 It attacks the heart, causing an abnormal heart rate, cardiac failure, weakness and collapse.
 Drooling, nausea, and vomiting can happen too if the symptoms are not that heavy.